The Commissioner has the legal power to investigate certain issues that affect the human rights of children or young people in Scotland.

 Local authority duties around secure accommodation

-We’ve heard that when local authorities place children in secure accommodation, some children may be deprived of their liberty without due process of law.
-If that’s true, it needs to change as a matter of urgency.
+When local authorities place children in secure accommodation, some children may be deprived of their liberty without due process of law.
+That needs to change as a matter of urgency.

 Someone is deprived of their liberty when they are kept somewhere and not allowed to leave, under constant supervision and control.